Joshua27/fmics2021_benchmarks/README.md

 ### Run Benchmarks

-The benchmarks can be run on Linux by executing `./probcli -fmics21_benchmarks`.
+The benchmarks can be run on Linux by unpacking the archive containing the benchmarks (`./benchmarks/`) and executing `./probcli -fmics21_benchmarks`.

 For each benchmark, a text file presenting the runtimes of all solvers will be created in the root directory.